 Never pull or yank the mat as that will cause distress and hurt your cat.
 Also, if the mat seems to be stubborn, you’re going to need to schedule a visit to a vet or a professional groomer to safely remove it.

-You see that array of brushes racked up at your local pet store?
-Well, there’s variety on offer for a reason–different types of cats with different lengths of hair require different types of brushes.
+There’s an array of brushes racked up at your local pet store for a reason.
+Different types of cats with different lengths of hair require different types of brushes.

-It’s a good idea to try out one of those brushes that includes a comb on either side.
+Try a brush that includes a comb on either side.
 That way you can get an idea about what’s working and what might be annoying to your kitty.

 Also, if your cat seems wary of the brush, try out one of those mitts that you slip onto your hand and use to groom your feline while petting them.